rradczewski/ymmv/_drafts/the-case-for-stopping-the-line.md

 The one thing I find most challenging about mentoring is teaching something that comes completely natural to me after having done it hundreds of times in my life.
 Coffee making is one of these - every morning, every move I do is spot on:
 From first weighting the water so it can heat while I weight and grind the beans and prepare the AeroPress, to slightly tilting and then lifting the stamp after pouring the water to create suction that will keep the water inside the AeroPress - each of these moves happens subconsciously.
 Explicating each of those steps didn't come that easy to me, something I found very peculiar.

-{% include responsive-image.html image="assets/coffee-kanban-cards.jpg" classes="no-decoration" %}
+{% include responsive-image.html image="assets/coffee-kanban-cards.jpg" classes="no-decoration" image_alt="The station descriptions of every station used in coffee kanban, from weighting and grinding the beans to blooming the coffee a bit and then pouring the rest" %}

 What I ended up where 13 distinct steps[^1] that I had index cards designed for.
 These would serve as the **Stations** of the factory floor, with people being assigned to at most one station at any time.